-The City of Topeka is soliciting applications for a program to remove and replace defective concrete and brick sidewalks through a cost-sharing plan of 50 % paid by the City of Topeka and 50% paid by the property owner.
+The City of Topeka is accepting applications to remove and replace defective public sidewalks through a cost-sharing plan of 50 % paid by the City, and 50% paid by the property owner.
 Additional funding assistance may be available for those who are income-qualified.
 (See details below)

 - The property must be classified as residential, i.e. multifamily 4 units or less.

 - The sidewalk must be in violation of the city standards for sidewalk maintenance and or ADA standards.
-A 1 inch or more trip hazard, uneven brick surface, a severe cross slope that would be dangerous for pedestrians and those in wheelchairs, and concrete that has badly deteriorated.
+Violations include a 1-inch or more trip hazard, uneven brick surface, a severe cross slope that would be dangerous for pedestrians and those in wheelchairs, and concrete that has badly deteriorated.

 - Brick sidewalk replacement is allowed in historical areas but not on a 50/50 percent basis because of the higher cost involving brick.
 The City’s share will be determined based on 50% of a concrete sidewalk.
 All other costs associated with brick replacement will be the responsibility of the property owner.

-- The project does not include the cleaning of brick sidewalks or the installation of handicap ramps.
+- The project does not include the cleaning of brick sidewalks or the installation of ADA accessible ramps.

-- Property owners cost share must be received prior to the property being added to the list unless homeowner qualifies for funding assistance.
+- Property owner’s cost share must be received prior to the property being added to the list unless homeowner qualifies for funding assistance.